B - Happy Number Editorial

 spheniscine

-Let \(f(x)\) represent the result of applying an operation once to the integer \(x\).
+Let \(f(x)\) represent the result of applying the given operation once to the integer \(x\).
 Note that the maximum value \(f(x)\) could take for \(x \le 2026\) is \(f(1999) = 244\), therefore we could conclude the set of positive integers \(\le 2026\) is closed under \(x \mapsto f(x)\).

 We could therefore just do the operation repeatedly and trace the history of values encountered, if we reach \(1\) we report yes, otherwise if we find one of the values we’ve already encountered, we’d be trapped in a cycle, therefore we report no.